souzatharsis/podcastfy/paper/paper.md

 # Acknowledgements

-Add acknowledgements for contributors as well as eventual reviewers.

 We acknowledge the open-source community and the developers of the various libraries and tools that make Podcastfy possible.
-Special thanks to the developers of LangChain, Llamafile, Gemini, OpenAI, ElevenLabs, and Microsoft Edge for their tools and documentation.
+Special thanks to the developers of LangChain, Llamafile and HuggingFace.
+We are particularly grateful to all our [contributors](https://github.com/souzatharsis/podcastfy/graphs/contributors) who have helped improve this project.

 # Appendix